alphagov/paas-steampipe-dashboard/README.md

 ## 3. extract data

-`make all` to login, extract data and run dashboard
+`make all` to login to Cloud Foundry, extract data and run dashboard

 ## 4. run dashboard

 `make dashboard` to run the dashboard with the current data and launch dashboard at http://localhost:9194

+## 5. work with data

+`make edit-csvs`